Digital Authority Building

 What Is Digital Authority

-Why Digital Authority Matters
+Why It Matters

-The Three Pillars of Digital Authority
+The Three Pillars

 Pillar 1: Topical Authority

-- Core Concept Pages: Definitional content that establishes category ownership
+- Core concept pages — definitional content that establishes category ownership

-- Strategic Internal Linking: Connections that reinforce topical relationships
+- Strategic internal linking — connections that reinforce topical relationships

 Pillar 2: Citation Authority